Melania Trump To Stay The Week At Mar-A-Lago After President Trump Returns To D.C. As Barron’s On Spring Break

 Melania’s schedule includes a stay for a minimum of one week, according to People, as the 12-year-old Barron enjoys his spring break from school.
 The publication notes that President Trump is expected to remain at Mar-a-Lago for the weekend, while Melania remains for the remainder of the week.

-Melania and her family arrived for Palm Sunday weekend in Palm Beach, as reported by the Palm Beach Post, at approximately sunset, around 7 p.m.
+Melania and her family arrived for Palm Sunday weekend in Palm Beach, as reported by the Palm Beach Post, at sunset, around 7 p.m.
 ET.
 It represents Trump’s trip No. 15 to his Palm Beach Mar-a-Lago estate since becoming president.
 Barron jogged to the vehicle as President Trump waved to the crowd of approximately 80 supporters and pumped his fist at them.

 President Trump’s motorcade passed the new “Impeachment Now” billboard that Claude Taylor’s PAC paid for, posted near Southern Boulevard and Interstate 95.